Widener Library: Amenities and deficiencies

 and special interchangeable regular and oversize shelves meant that books on a given subject could be shelved together regardless of size.

-The Library Journal reported in 1915 that, "especially interesting not so much the spacious and lofty reading rooms" as the innovation of placing student carrels and private faculty studies directly in the stack, reflecting Lowell's desire to put "the massive resources of the stack close to the scholar's hand, reuniting books and readers in an intimacy that nineteenth-century ['closed-stack' library designs] had long precluded".
+The Library Journal found "especially interesting not so much the spacious and lofty reading rooms" as the innovation of placing student carrels and private faculty studies directly in the stack, reflecting Lowell's desire to put "the massive resources of the stack close to the scholar's hand, reuniting books and readers in an intimacy that nineteenth-century ['closed-stack' library designs] had long precluded".

 (Competition for the seventy coveted faculty studies has been a longstanding administrative headache.)

-Certain deficiencies, however, were soon noted.
+Nonetheless, certain deficiencies were soon noted.

 A primitive form of air conditioning was abandoned within a few months.

 "The need of better toilet facilities [in the stacks] has been pressed upon us during the past year by several rather distressing experiences," Widener Superintendent Frank Carney wrote discreetly in 1918.

 And after a university-wide search for castoff furniture left many of the stacks' 300 carrels still unequipped, Coolidge wrote to J. P. Morgan Jr., "There is something rather humiliating in having to proclaim to the world that [Widener offers] unequalled opportunity to the scholar and investigator who wishes to come here, but that in order to use these opportunities he must bring his own chair, table and electric lamp."

 (A week later Coolidge wrote again: "Your very generous gift [has helped] pull me out of a most desperate situation.")